{{ moneyLabel(currentPaymentSetAside) }}

 Interpreting Results:

 Projected annual tax and Required safe-harbor target answer different questions.
-Projected annual tax estimates the modeled tax bill.
-The safe-harbor target estimates a payment threshold that may reduce underpayment-penalty risk, but it does not prove the final return will be fully paid.
+Projected annual tax estimates the modeled federal income tax, self-employment tax, Additional Medicare Tax, and state/local reserve.
+Required safe-harbor target estimates a payment level that may reduce underpayment-penalty risk, even if the final return can still show a balance due.

-Freelance tax set-aside result interpretation cues
+Freelance tax set-aside result cues and verification steps

-Result cue Meaning What to verify
+Result cue What to trust What to verify

 Technical Details: